j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 Support for multiplayer/competitive modes such as races, bosses, contested territory, boss rush, etc. will not be added.

-Bot is quite complex and has been tested thoroughly.
-Still, you may encounter bugs.
+Bot is quite complex and has been tested thoroughly, but you may still encounter bugs.

-Btd6 includes elements of **randomness** (**rng**), which cannot be entirely removed.
+Btd6 includes elements of **randomness** (**rng**), which cannot be removed entirely.
 On top of this, bot's text detection times can vary ever so slightly which alters upgrade and ability timings etc. So if you plan to use bot to obtain *Chimps black medals* on harder advanced and expert maps, it could take several attempts before getting a successful run.